catenax-ng/catenax-ng.github.io/docs/guides/how-to-create-doc-via-guthub-pages.md

 6. Add your changes.
 7. Commit your changes.
 8. Push your changes.
-9. Create a pull request. @catenax-ng/argocdadmins will be requested for review.
+9. Create a pull request.
+Code owner Catena-X (ng)/ArgoCDAdmins (team) will automatically be requested for review.
-10. Merge into main branch after a colleague from the argocdadmins team approved.
+10. Merge into main branch after a colleague from the ArgoCDAdmins team approved.
 11. The page(s) will be deployed through github actions and get visible for public.